way-lo/diskusage/README.md

 This is a forked version of DiskUsage from https://github.com/WhiredPlanck/diskusage

+This updated version now theoretically works for Android 11+, when scoped storage became mandatory.
+Tested on Android 14.

 DiskUsage app for Android

 DiskUsage provides a way to find files and directories on storage card which consumes a lot of space.<br>